 The real estate business in NYC remains ever high.
 Being the world’s economic capital, there is an ever-increasing appetite for more space as there remains an influx of people in the city.

-2022 saw the boom, as well, up until the COVID-19 breakout.
 NYC remains the epicenter of the pandemic in the United States.
 The real estate business also dwindled yet, strangely enough, its impact on rental properties was ephemeral.

-While there is a constant noise about the rent forecasts in NYC, let’s talk about the latest trends in the market.
+While there is constant noise about the rent forecasts in NYC, let’s talk about the latest trends in the market.

 Tenants and landlords both are enquiring about the rent prices.
 Though there is less activity around real estate, the business remains intact.
 As the shortage of rentals is available nationwide, it amazes to bear that rental prices kept rising.